nterprise/api-docs/data/docs/jekyll/api/niagara/oas_location.md

                     type: string
                     enum:
                       - string
+                    x-nter-skip-param: true
                   options:
                     type: object
                     description: String filter has no options
+                    x-nter-skip-param: true
+              - x-nter-skip-param: true
-              - description: Add a suffix to the start of a string.
+                description: Add a suffix to the start of a string.
 If the string already start with the suffix, it will not append.
                 type: object
                 required: